Skip to main content

 Installing Freedom on ChromeOS and Linux

-To install Freedom on your Chromebook or Linux computer follow the instructions below:
+To install Freedom on your Chromebook or Linux computer and add the device to your account, follow the instructions below:

 If you don't have any active sessions on your device, the extension will display "Freedom is ready."